rkheik/blackbooks/README.md

-# blackbooks
+# rkheik's Blackbooks
-blackbooks for different langs
+Blackbooks(cheatsheets) for different langs that I care about.